heptarch/heptarch.github.io/_posts/parrondo.md

 #### Introduction

 Sometimes, alternating between two losing strategies becomes a winning strategy.
-This is called *Parrondo's paradox*, though, as we'll see below, it isn't much of a paradox.
-A simple illustration is a piece
+This is called *Parrondo's paradox*.
+As we'll see below, it isn't much of a paradox, but it is interesting.
+A simple illustration is a piece of